vengi-voxel/vengi/docs/Configuration.md

 ### Search paths

 You can get a list of search paths by calling the particular application with the `--help` parameter on the command line.
 This will print a list of search paths.
+You can even add your own paths by setting the cvar `core_path`.

 ### Configuration file